Last Updated on September 28, 2023 by Turner Thornton

 If you are a parent who is struggling to make ends meet, you may be tempted to stop paying child support.
 This is a huge mistake.
 Not only could it damage your relationship with your child, but you could also face jail time and other negative consequences.

-In this blog post, we will discuss the seven biggest pitfalls of failing to pay child support in Texas (don’t miss #2).
+In this blog post, we will discuss the eight biggest pitfalls of failing to pay child support in Texas (don’t miss #2).
 Please also take a moment to watch the informative videos from Turner Thornton, an experienced family law attorney at Varghese Summersett Family Law Group.

 1. You can end up behind bars for failing to pay child support in Texas.